 The inmates of Elsdon usually survived the onslaughts and gave as good back.
 They were an obdurate lot in those days.
 Their reputation for fierceness lasted long after the demise of the Reivers.

 I love Elsdon for its present beauty and its bygone history.
-It might be two decades since my first visit but even now in my regular sojourns to the place I am still witness in my mind's eye to its history rich past, the incongruence of days gone and the seemingly timeless peace that exists there now.
+It might be two decades since my first visit but even now in my regular sojourns to the place I am still witnessing in my mind’s eye to its history-rich past, the incongruence of days gone, and the seemingly timeless peace that exists there now.